elbuco1/flask_app/README.md

 and mysql server.
 Install docker and docker-compose then run:

 <code>$ sudo docker-compose up nginx </code>
+or

-or <code>$ sudo docker-compose up -d nginx </code> to run the containers in the background
+<code>$ sudo docker-compose up -d nginx </code>
+to run the containers in the background.